Looking for fun, cheap vacation ideas?

 17 Best Cheap Vacation Ideas

-While there are tons of inexpensive trip ideas out there, we wanted to give you a few of the more popular ones!
+While there are tons of inexpensive trip ideas out there (and ways to travel for free), we wanted to give you a few of the more popular ones!
 So, without further ado, here they are:

 1. Go Camping (or Glamping)

 Not only is camping (or glamping) a fun way to get out of the house to enjoy nature, it's also one of the cheapest ways to do it!

 You have a few options here: